Aimaghsoodi/CLUSMCDA-R-Package/README.md

 [2] Ijadi Maghsoodi, A., Riahi, D., E. Herrera-Viedma, E. K. Zavadskas, An Integrated Parallel Big Data Decision Support Tool Using the W-CLUS-MCDA: A Multi-Scenario Personnel Assessment.
 [Under-Review]

 [3] Ijadi Maghsoodi, A., Riahi, D. The CLUS-MCDA Package: An Original Software Article.
 [Under-Review]

+If you have any questions about the CLUS-MCDA package please do not hesitate to contact our support email at CLUS-MCDA@outlook.com